Foods that Lower Iron Levels – Everything you need to know

 Nonheme iron, on the other hand, is not easily absorbed by the human body.
 It is found in plant foods like whole grains, nuts, seeds, legumes, and leafy greens.

 If you need to reduce your iron levels, the first and foremost thing you will need to do is reach for foods with nonheme iron.
 Transition towards a more plant-based diet.
-You do not need to stop consuming meats, just reduce them as much as you can in order to reduce your dietary intake of heme iron.
+You do not need to stop consuming meat, just reduce it as much as you can in order to reduce your dietary intake of heme iron.

 Now it doesn’t mean I start having it every day.
 I still keep away from it and eat beef liver maybe 2 or 3 times a year.